ARMS is excited to announce a new initiative called "PD Sessions @ Zoom".

 Job Interview Tips for Positions in the Research Management Sector

 Presenter - Nigel Blundell, Executive Director – Research at University of Tasmania

 FRIDAY 30 AUGUST

 How do you impress a selection panel during a job interview in the research management sector?
 Being shortlisted for a job interview is a great achievement; however, now comes the hard part – the interview.
+This could be for a new institution where have not yet met the interviewers, or a promotion within your current workplace where you know the interview panel already.
 This session will provide tips and advice for interview preparation and how to perform well during the interview.

 Highlights from the 2019 ARMS conference